Is this a gain, a loss, or a throwaway? Sea Limited (SE) Stock

 What Does Sea Limited’s Profitability and Valuation Ratios Tell Us About the Stock?

-The stock’s market cap achieved a total value of $22.86 billion as of the last trading session.
+The stock’s market cap achieved a total value of $22.38 billion as of the last trading session.
 Market capitalization is the total value of all outstanding shares of a corporation and it is used to measure a company’s market value.
+The price-to-earnings ratio for Sea Limited (NYSE:SE) is 89.10.
 The price-to-earnings ratio is a method of assessing corporate values by comparing them to their per-share profit.
-Forward P/E stands at 17.27.
+Forward P/E stands at 21.48.
 Forward price-to-earnings is calculated using predicted earnings for the next financial year’s P/E determination.
-The stock has achieved an effective Price-to-Sales Ratio of 1.82 that mirrors the cost to be found for sales by the market.
-The firm managed a Price-to-Book ratio of 3.75, which equates the market value of a stock with its book value.
+The stock has achieved an effective Price-to-Sales Ratio of 1.76 that mirrors the cost to be found for sales by the market.
+The firm managed a Price-to-Book ratio of 3.35, which equates the market value of a stock with its book value.

 Is Insider Trading a Real Thing?